AdobeDocs/experience-platform.en/help/sources/tutorials/ui/filter.md

 Use the tags panel to filter your dataflows by their respective tags.

 Select **[!UICONTROL Has any tag]** and then select the tags that you want to filter by using the dropdown menu.
-Use this setting to filter for dataflows that has any of the tags that you selected.
+Use this setting to filter for dataflows that have any of the tags that you selected.

 ![A query to filter dataflows by any tag.](../../images/tutorials/filter/has-any-tag.png)

 Select **[!UICONTROL Has all tags]** and then select the tags that you want to filter by using the dropdown menu.
-Usee this setting to filter for dataflows that has all of the tags that you selected.
+Usee this setting to filter for dataflows that have all of the tags that you selected.

 ![A query to filter dataflows by all tags.](../../images/tutorials/filter/has-all-tags.png)